IAAA-Lab/IAAA-Lab.github.io/_posts/2024-01-10-Hala-rejoins.md

 image: /images/posts/hala_post2024.jpg
 categories: [People]
 ---
 We welcome Hala Neji, who rejoins IAAA lab as a post-doctoral researcher after ending her PhD in Tunisia.
-She will focus her research on machine learning techniques applied to the processing of historical documents giving a boost to ths research line from our team.
+She will focus her research on machine learning techniques applied to the processing of historical documents giving a boost to this research line from our team.

 ![Hala Neji]({{ site.baseurl }}/images/posts/hala_post2024.jpg)